1lucascb/1lucascb/README.md

 I'm a **Back-End Software Developer** who enjoys building things from scratch and understanding how they work under the hood.

-I mainly work with **Python, Go and Java**, with experience across backend systems, APIs, distributed systems, databases, messaging, cloud infrastructure, and **AI agent development**.
+I mainly work with **Python, Go and Java**, with experience across backend systems, APIs, distributed systems, databases, messaging, cloud infrastructure, and AI agent development.

 I'm particularly interested in **system design, performance, networking, infrastructure and LLMs**.